MakeSchool-Tutorials/MakeSchoolNotes-Swift/P6-Introduction-Table-Views/content.md

 So you have the option of connecting to either the View or the new tableView variable you just created.
 Select the tableView outlet.

 Let's change the View Controller name while we are at it.
+This keeps our app organized.

 > [action]
-> Click on *Home* and then press *Enter* and rename to `Dashboard`
+> Click on *Home* and then press *Enter* and rename to `Dashboard`.
 >
 > Great!
-Your Table View is now connected to tabelView variable in `NotesViewController`.
+Your Table View is now connected to tableView variable in `NotesViewController`.

 So hit Run!

-Oh it looks exactly the same...
-Well, you haven't added any data, and before it can display anything the tableView needs a data source and also requires delegate functions
-So hit run!

 Oh, it looks exactly the same...
-Well, you haven't added any data and before it can display anything, the tableView needs a data source and also requires delegate functions to be set up before it will run.
+Well, you haven't added any data and before the tableView can display anything, it needs a data source and also requires delegate functions to be set up before it will run.

 #Adding a Table Data Source